maxkingsbury/Underborn/README.md

 ## How to Play

 1. Go to releases
-2. Find and download the latest release
+2. Find and download the latest release named Underborn.zip
 3. Extract and run `Underborn.exe`

 ## NOTE